Mojama Quiche: Original Recipe with Artisanal Tuna Mojama

 What is mojama and why it works in quiche

-In a quiche, mojama provides exactly what the dish needs: natural salt, concentrated umami, and a texture that contrasts with the creaminess of the custard.
-It works like ham or bacon in a Quiche Lorraine — but with more depth of flavor and the differentiating factor that turns a quiche into something memorable.
+In a quiche, mojama provides exactly what the dish needs: natural salt, concentrated umami, and a texture that contrasts with the creaminess of the filling.
+It works like ham or bacon in a Quiche Lorraine — but with more depth of flavor and with the differentiating factor that turns a quiche into something memorable.

-The key is to use it judiciously: mojama is intense, and too much will unbalance the dish.
+The key is to use it judiciously: mojama is intense, and too much can unbalance the dish.
 The perfect proportion is 80-100g for a quiche for 4-6 people.
 If you want to delve deeper into this extraordinary product, our tuna mojama guide covers everything: origin, types, how to slice it, and how to preserve it.

-Full ingredients (24 cm quiche, 4-6 servings)
+Complete ingredients (24 cm quiche, 4-6 people)

 For the shortcrust pastry

-- 200 g wheat flour
+- 200 g plain flour

 - 100 g cold butter, cubed